jsacerot/unbuilt_uc-rpa/content/page/donate.md

 - Credit card through {{< rawhtml >}} <button type="button" onclick="location.href='https://myadv.ucr.edu/CHASS/postdoc';">UCR Giving</button> {{< /rawhtml >}}
 - Check payable to **UCR Foundation** with **200781 - RIVERSIDE POSTDOCTORAL ASSOCIATION** in the memo line ![Example](/img/paycheck.jpg)

-All donations go to the UC Riverside Foundation — Non-profit 501(c)(3).
-We can provide a gift receipt.
+All donations go to the UC Riverside Foundation —Non-profit 501(c)(3)— and we can provide a gift receipt.

 **Thank you for your support!**